google/caliban/docs/gke/prereq.rst

 ~~~~~~~~~~~~~~~~~~~~

 To create and use a GKE cluster, you'll need to modify your service account key
 to give it Account Owner permissions.
-Those instructions live here:
+Those instructions live at the
-http://go/bs-cloud#modifying-service-account-permissions.
-Note that this only
+:ref:`Service Account Key` docs page.
+Note that this only applies if you are
-applies if you are using a service account key.
+using a service account key.